noisebridge/MediaBridge/README.md

 ## Running code

-The "main.py" script is part of the `mediabridge` module, and running it requires `pipenv run`, as mentioned above.
-However, for convenience, you can simply run the dev script:
+For development purposes, you can simply run the dev script:

 ```
 pipenv run dev
 ```

-This is currently just an alias to run the main script using `pipenv run python -m mediabridge.main`.
+This is currently just an alias to run the main script using `pipenv run python -m mediabridge.main`, but this may change in the future, so using `pipenv run dev` will be ensure the correct script is always run.

-If you encounter a ModuleNotFoundError, make sure you are in the root directory, as the `mediabridge` directory is the module Pipenv is trying to reference.
+If you encounter a ModuleNotFoundError, make sure you are in the root directory of the project, as the `mediabridge` directory is the module Pipenv is trying to reference.

 ## Testing